TPhaahla/sechaba-care/README.md

 # Ommitted Functionality
 - SMS Notifications
   - The primary reason for ommiting this functionality is because this stage of the project prioritised keeping costs to a minimum or at zero where possible so as to not incur unnecessary costs for functions that wwill not be used.
+- Responsiveness
+-   Application is not responsive to change in screen size at this time.
 # Project Plan

 ### Project Status: Incomplete